Last Updated on July 29, 2021 by Stacy Sampson, DO

 Having heard this from a couple of people about myself and others, I wondered if people actually believed someone else would do something like that?!
 Again with the shock.

 However, I remember having heard something similar about people who had contracted HIV/AIDS years prior.
 At the time, I thought it a horrible thing to do to someone else, and I never really thought about it again – until now.
 Back then, I think I believed someone probably had done it, because that’s what I had heard.
-I was also naive, probably high-school aged, and I believed most things I heard – gossip spreads like the plague, er, better yet, like STDs!
+I was also naive, probably high-school aged, and I believed most things I heard – gossip spreads like the plague, er, better yet, like STIs!

 Anyways, I was guilty of buying into the gossip, as so many people are.

 So, I thought about the whole concept some more.
-Could I believe people really were so mad about contracting an STD they would want others to experience the same thing and thus, would proceed to share their bodies with as many people as possible?
+Could I believe people really were so mad about contracting an STI they would want others to experience the same thing and thus, would proceed to share their bodies with as many people as possible?